SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 Yes, absolutely!
 You can add any information you want to provide maximum context of the ongoing issue to your end users within the **Custom Description** placeholder that supports `Markdown` formatting as well.

-#### 16. Can I display Service Uptime Numbers, Graphs or indicate if my Service is put under Maintenance in the StatusPage?

-No, this is not possible in the current version of StatusPage available.

-#### 17. How many StatusPages can I add in my current plan?
+#### 16. How many StatusPages can I add in my current plan?
 Can I add both Private and Public StatusPages?

 The number of **Public StatusPages** that can be added depend on the [Pricing Plan](https://www.squadcast.com/pricing) that your account is currently on.
 - **Essential Plan**: 1